The Necessity Entrepreneur

-I used to tell a story during a training that I developed for network processors.
+I used to tell a story during a training class that I developed for network processors.
 The processor had two sections.
 One section read the packet, analyzed it, and gave an order.
-The second section would take the order and make the appropriate changes to the packet to route it to the next hop.
+The second section took the order and made the appropriate changes to the packet to route it to the next hop.
 I would explain that the first section was like their boss: they analyzed the situation and gave orders but did no real work!
 The students, all non-managers, were like the second portion of the chip and did all of the real work.

 Are you good at managing people and processes?
 If so, you are a manager.